ScottGreenhalgh/week09-social-network/README.md

 ### Pages

 The page layout for this project required the usage of sign-in and sign-out for the clerk custom pages to operate (with the alternative being a redirect to an external site).
 Besides this I knew I needed a page for posts and a page for profile.
-The profile page
+The profile page would contain information relevant to users finishing their initial profile setup or updating the existing data.
+The posts page would allow users to create posts viewable to all in a public space.
+The username associate with that post can be clicked on taking the user to /u/{username} which would contain all the posts that user has made.
+I added the /u/ as a buffer to prevent usernames from becoming equal to posts or profile causing problems.
+This is the structure I went for in the end.